pa11y/sidekick/ARCHITECTURE.md

     Beginner–intermediate [Node.js] knowledge will be required.
 We make use of [Promises] for the core library and models.
 A working knowledge of [Express] is helpful but not required.

   - **[Front End](#front-end)**:
     Either HTML/CSS knowledge and/or client-side JavaScript knowledge will be required.
 We use [Sass] for styling and [Browserify] to bundle our client-side JavaScript; for templating, we use [Dust.js].
-An understanding of these is useful but not a pre-requisite.
+An understanding of these is useful but not a prerequisite.

   - **[Databases](#databases)**:
     We use [PostgreSQL] to persist data, and the [Knex.js] client library to communicate with it.